CARS-UChicago/jpegHDF5/README.md

 Running the Example Program
 ===========================
 The example program generates an HDF5 file with 10 arrays, each 1024x512.
 The values start at 0 in element [0,0] and increase by 1 in each array element.
 Because the array is unsigned 8-bit integer the values wrap back to 0 after they reach 255.

-The example program takes a single option argument which is the JPEG quality that defaults to 100.
+The example program takes a single option argument which is the JPEG quality.
+It defaults to 100.
 The program writes the HDF5 file, closes it, re-opens it, and reads the data back in.
 It prints the percentage of values that do not exactly match the original values, due to the lossy nature of the compression.

-Here is the output with quality=100, 80, 60, 40, 20, 1
+Here is the output with quality=100, 80, 60, 40, 20, and 1.
 ```
 corvette:~/devel/jpegHDF5>build/example 100
 Success, JPEG quality=100, percent of differing array elements=0.000000